fmcgeough/brod_mimic/README.md

 # BrodMimic

-An Elixir project to explore the Erlang library brod by porting it to Elixir.
+An Elixir project to explore the Erlang library `brod` by porting it to Elixir.

 This project was created for a couple of reasons.

-1. the widespread popularity of using the `brod` library to connect to Kafka
+1. The `brod` library is the most popular means in Elixir to interface with Kafka.
-2. Elixir developer's lack of knowledge on how to read the Erlang `brod` code.
+2. Elixir developers generally lack knowledge on how to read the Erlang code.
+   The `brod` code is complex and the end result is that Elixir developers may try and use the library as a black-box and that falls apart if problems occur that require some knowledge of how the library is talking to Kafka.

-I figured having an Elixir implementation would allow Elixir developers to examine this code and then have a clearer understanding of how `brod` works.
-To make this a reality I needed to convert the `brod`code file by file (so that a developer looking at the code could align what is in this library with the`brod` code).
+3. I figured having an Elixir implementation would allow Elixir developers to examine this code and then have a clearer understanding of how `brod` works.
+   To make this a reality I needed to convert the `brod` code file by file (so that a developer looking at the code could align what is in this library with the`brod` code).

+## Porting Notes

-There are cases where new functions were introduced.
+There are cases where new functions in the Elixir version.
 Generally, this is to deal with Erlang syntax that is extremely awkward and hard to read in Elixir.
 It was also done, at times, to resolve credo issues (function too complex, etc).